wwwizzarrdry/Electroon/README.md

 5. Authorize extension in Roon
 ```
 ### If you npm install electron-packager, you can use the following to make an executable.
-*Run it from the project root directory
+*Once you edit your config.json, run electron-packer command from the project root directory
 ```
 npm run package-win-asar
 npm run package-mac